nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Remove a credit card: `delete`

-Deletes a credit card from your list, by specifying the credit card's index.
+Deletes a credit card from your list at the specified index.
 Use the `list /cc` command to view the current indexes of your credit cards.

 #### Format: `delete /cc [INDEX]`